APrf Niro Wellalage

 Available For Media Comment.

-Dr Nirosha’s research has been recognised internationally, earning her prestigious awards including the International Corporate Governance Network (ICGN) Outstanding Scholar Award, the Young Researcher Award from the Baku World Science Forum, and the Early Career Research Excellence Award from the Modelling and Simulation Society of Australia and New Zealand (MSSANZ).
+Her research is internationally recognised, with nearly 3,000 citations on Google Scholar and a global ranking in the top 3% of female economists (IDEAS/RePEc, based on the past decade of publications).
+She has received several prestigious awards, including the International Corporate Governance Network (ICGN) Outstanding Scholar Award, the ICAI International Research Award (Finance Stream), the Young Researcher Award from the Baku World Science Forum, and the Early Career Research Excellence Award from the Modelling and Simulation Society of Australia and New Zealand (MSSANZ).

 RECENT GRANTS